 Previously, the Keyword Tool would give you a few options to choose from:

 But the new update has changed things.

-To get started using the Google keyword tool, head to your Google Ads dashboard, and click on the drop-down menu.
+To get started, head to your Google Ads dashboard, and click on the drop-down menu.

 From here, select the keyword planner tool under the “Planning” section: